 Continuing the theme of “values” from the required essay, candidates for the MMM degree should reflect the intent of the program.
-Also, Kellogg is looking for design thinkers for this program, so you will need to demonstrate how you have shown curiosity, empathy, open-mindedness, and a learning mindset and are ready to contribute in the MMM program.
+Also, Kellogg is looking for design thinkers for this program.
+So, you will need to demonstrate how you have shown curiosity, empathy, open-mindedness, and a learning mindset.
+Those characteristics indicate you are ready to contribute to the MMM program.

-This is a behavioral essay question (“Describe a situation…”), and you will need to show the reader how you felt, acted, and made decisions in the situation.
+This is a behavioral essay question (“Describe a situation…”) and you will need to show the reader how you felt, acted, and made decisions.

 Reapplicants: Since your previous application, what steps have you taken to strengthen your candidacy?
 (250 words)

 While answering this question, make sure you provide tangible evidence that you have improved your candidacy.
-Some of the most visible improvements could be a higher GMAT score or grades from new quantitative classes you attended.
+Some of the most visible improvements could be a higher GMAT score or grades from any new quantitative classes you took.

-Other steps that you can describe would include a promotion at work or new volunteer activities.
+In addition, you could describe a promotion at work or new volunteer activities.
 Another area could be increased responsibility at work or in your extracurriculars.
-If you don’t have something tangible and external to report, discuss how your career goals have changed or how you have refined your personal goals.
+Or, discuss how your career goals have changed.
+Finally, you could focus on how you have refined your personal goals.